jvs/knives/rules.md

 Each Prank card has a special effect.

-- Clubs, “The Cat”: Lead the next trick
+- Clubs, "The Cat": Lead the next trick
-- Diamonds, “The Dance”: Swap a card with another player
+- Diamonds, "The Dance": Swap a card with another player
-- Hearts, “The Hound”: Choose a player to reveal a card
+- Hearts, "The Hound": Choose a player to reveal a card
-- Spades, “The Snitch”: Reveals a named card (except ghosts)
+- Spades, "The Snitch": Reveals a named card (except ghosts)

 Prank cards have no effect on the final (6th) trick.